EmmanuelThomas2004/MossClean-An-Autonomous-Surface-Cleaning-Robot-with-Smart-Detection-and-Web-Based-Monitoring./README.md

 - Hari Govind S
 - Rijo Joshy

 ---

 ## 📄 Documentation

-The complete Phase-II project report and presentation are included under `docs/` for reference.
+The complete project documentation is maintained under `docs/`.

 ---

 ## ⭐ Why MossClean?

 MossClean brings together **robotics + edge AI + autonomous navigation + targeted actuation + IoT monitoring** into one integrated prototype.

-The goal is not simply to build a cleaning rover, but to demonstrate a complete edge-intelligent robotic workflow from perception → decision → navigation → actuation → monitoring.
+The goal is not simply to build a cleaning rover, but to demonstrate a complete edge-intelligent robotic workflow:

+**Perception → Decision → Navigation → Actuation → Monitoring**

 ---

 ## 📜 License

 Released under the MIT License.
 See `LICENSE`.